psychemedia/storytelling-notes/and-the-girl-played-on.md

 XII

 One day, at the market, Renelde saw the Count.
-She clasped her hands as if in prayer, and cried :
+She clasped her hands as if in prayer, and cried:

-" My lord, have mercy !
+"My lord, have mercy!
 Tell me where he went..."

 But the Wolf just turned his head away, and passed on by.